-The National College of Vocational Education's Brisbane Campus is located close to Southbank in South Brisbane.
-Our modern educational facility is close to shops, cafés, all forms of public transport (citycat, train and bus), Brisbane's performing arts centre, and student accommodation hubs.
+The National College of Vocational Education's Brisbane Campus is located in the heart of Brisbane city.
+Our modern educational facility is close to shops, cafés, all forms of public transport (Citycat, train and bus), the Queen Street shopping precinct, and student accommodation hubs.

-Our new and modern campus has ten new classrooms which have been purpose-built.
+Our new and modern campus has 15 new classrooms which have been purpose-built.
 Each classroom is equipped with state-of-the-art teaching facilities.
 NCVE's Brisbane Campus also includes: